David-OConnor/pyflow/README.md

 `Pipenv` and `Poetry` both address part of this problem.
  Some reasons why this tool is different:

+ - It automatically manages Python installations and environments.
+You specify a Python version in `pyproject.toml` (if ommitted, the pyflow asks), and pyflow ensures that version is used.
- - It manages Python installations - lets you choose which Python version (≥ 3.4) to use.
-If one's installed, it uses that.
-If not, it downloads a binary, stores it in `~/python-installs`, and uses that.
-It lets the user select which Python version to use in `pyproject.toml`, then uses that version, installing as required.
+ If it's not installed, pyflow downloads a binary, stores it in `~/python-installs`, and uses that.
+ If multiple installations are found for that version, it asks which to use.

 - By not using Python to install or run, it remains intallation-agnostic and environment-agnostic.
 This is important for making setup and use as simple and decison-free as